The 5th House

 When the ordeal happened, it destabilised me so severely, it took years and years, around 90,000 hours.
 I sometimes didn’t know how I could make it through, it was hard and almost impossible.
 But I got here, as will you.
 Hallelujah.

 I came back to Wales recently, I stood and looked at the sea and felt a part of me breathe again, I had distanced myself from it all.
 Then the catalyst I mentioned, being told “most men would run a mile”, made me face the fear of it not hindering my romantic life.
-Ironically rape is not only a sexual assault, it’s a brain injury … and although I may sometimes get frightened still, it has nothing to do with love.
+Ironically rape is not only an assault, it’s a brain injury … and although I may sometimes get frightened still, it has nothing to do with love.

 Finally, the realisation that very thing that hurt me, will become the very thing that heals me.
 I faced a deeply inhumane experience; only humanity can heal that.